GDG-Xian/crx-sryth-gears/README.md

 **Sryth Gears** is a free extension for Fantasy Text RPG **sryth** , and will support folling features:

- * Change size in content window.
+ * Resize font in content window.
  * Translate sentences under cursor. (using [Google Translate][gt] and coming soon...)

 **TODO:**